Slack Integration Guide | PagerDuty

 - Collaborate seamlessly while managing PagerDuty incidents

-end-to-endfrom incident dedicated channels. - Increase awareness of active incidents by receiving notifications in Slack, either by pre-configured service/team channel connections, or incident triage channels.
+end-to-endfrom incident dedicated channels. - Increase awareness of active incidents by receiving notifications in Slack, either by pre-configured service/team channel connections, or notification channels.

 - Look up who is